Driving Towards Inclusion: A Systematic Review of AI-powered Accessibility Enhancements for People with Disability in

 \subsubsection{Heads-up Displays (HUD)}

 HUDs have been one of the promising innovations in visualizing information in an autonomous vehicle.
-Along with these innovations comes the potential side effect of visual distraction and its significant impact on driver's cognition under different illuminance, which might be critical for older adults, individuals with low cognitive abilities, and low vision.
+Along with these innovations comes the potential side effect of visual distraction and its significant impact on driver's cognition under different illumination levels, which might be critical for older adults, individuals with low cognitive abilities, and vision.
 Color luminance significantly affects visibility, with blue and purple colors having the lowest visibility \cite{zhong2022color}.
-White outlines significantly impact visibility, while a grey outline has no significant impact.
-Luminance and luminance contrast are critical design factors to improve cognitive efficiency and reduce visual fatigue and thus are important references for designing AR-HUD interface characters in autonomous vehicles.
-Providing "why" information is also found to be crucial for promoting trust and situational awareness when certain information is displayed.
+White outlines significantly impact visibility, while grey outlines have no significant impact.
+Luminance and luminance contrast are critical design factors to improve cognitive efficiency and reduce visual fatigue.
+They thus are.
+Thus, they reference for designing AR-HUD interface characters in AVs and providing.
+Providing is also crucial for promoting trust and situational awareness when displaying certain information.
 It was also further shown that the HUD design affects the perception of external events and vehicle performance \cite{morra2019building}, thus demanding careful design consideration.

-\subsubsection{Texts and Visuals}
+\subsection{Texts and Visuals}

-When displaying information to low-vision individuals using a regular in-vehicle display, it was found that regular font type and size are less of an issue than the generally available navigation map, which is mostly unclear, suggesting a need for optimizing map graphics and adjusting the map size\cite{angeleska2022inclusive}.
+Customizing regular text is a highly desirable feature in interface design.
+However, the importance of text within certain applications, often overlooked, can be equally significant.
+For instance, When displaying information to low-vision individuals using a regular in-vehicle display, it was found that regular font type and size are less of an issue than the generally available navigation map, which is mostly unclear, suggesting a need for optimizing map graphics and adjusting the map size\cite{angeleska2022inclusive}.

-\subsubsection{Multi-modal User Interaction}
+\subsection{Multi-modal User Interaction}